-We sublease office space from Wellspring Biosciences LLC, or Wellspring, a wholly owned subsidiary of Araxes.
-For the three months ended September 30, 2016 and 2015, rent expense related to this sublease was \$28,000 and \$24,000, respectively.
-For the nine months ended September 30, 2016 and 2015, rent expense related to this sublease was \$80,000 and \$73,000, respectively.
-Pursuant to the terms of the sublease as amended in June 2016, the sublease will expire on October 31, 2019.
+We sublease office space from Wellspring Biosciences, Inc., or Wellspring, a wholly owned subsidiary of Araxes.
+For the three months ended March 31, 2017 and 2016, rent expense related to this sublease, or Sublease, was \$32,000 and \$26,000, respectively.
+Pursuant to the terms of the Sublease, as amended in June 2016, the Sublease would have expire on October 31, 2019.
+In December 2016, we entered into a third amendment to Sublease pursuant to which the Sublease will expire on the later of (i) June 8, 2017 or (ii) seven days after the date on which Wellspring's landlord delivers the premises to Wellspring.